The Rise of AI Agents in Australian Business

 2026 update: what changed

-For Australian teams, the practical question is whether an agent can use approved business context, take a narrow action safely, and leave enough evidence for a person to review important decisions.
+For Australian teams, the practical question is simple: can the agent use approved business context, take a narrow action safely, and leave enough evidence for a person to review important decisions?

 The Technical Foundation